Agent efficiency, automation, and operational insights

 Despite decades of silence, today’s politically charged climate is forcing brands to engage with issues and take a stand—or risk having their politics defined for them.
 There is a right way, and a wrong way.

 Curry outlined what she calls the Brand Advocacy Map.
 The map categorizes and grades the actions of brands on a scale of issue fluency.
 It’s not simply enough to just “say” something, brands need to understand “why they’re doing what they’re doing."
-The map lays out 4 examples of brands and where they stand on the scale between being “Issue Fluent,” “Standing for Something,” “Making Changes,” and “Tone Deafness.”
+The map lays out four examples of brands and where they stand on the scale between being “Issue Fluent,” “Standing for Something,” “Making Changes,” and “Tone Deafness.”

 On this scale, Curry placed four brands that define each segment, with explanations as to why.
 We'll leave the bad actors anonymous for their protection, though we're certain you can think of examples: